srluge/DelugeSickbeardPlugin/_posts/documentation/2015-03-29-installation.md

 The installation of this plugin is straight forward.
 First make sure to check the [requirements][plugin-requirements] page.
 Then follow the instructions below.
 Choose between: (Web) *GUI installation*, *Manual installation* or *Client/Server installation*.
 For more information on installing Deluge plugins, visit the [Deluge Installing Plugins][deluge-install] page.
 Take note of how to deal with python version differences and take note of the client/server setup instructions if relevant.

+As an alternative to the default egg based installation, the plugin can also be installed from source.
+In that case follow the instructions on [Installation Deluge Sickbeard Plugin from source][plugin-install-from-source]

 Next step after installation below: [Configuration Deluge Sickbeard Plugin][plugin-configuration]

 ## (Web) GUI installation